Back to top

 3. Stay physically active

-Regular physical activity is thought to help maintain blood flow to the brain and reduce your risk for conditions such as high blood pressure and dementia.
+Regular physical activity is thought to help maintain blood flow to the brain and reduce your risk for conditions such as high blood pressure that are associated with the development of dementia. (everydayhealth.com).

 More indirectly, exercise improves mood and sleep, and can help reduce stress and anxiety – both of which can be a contributing factor to cognitive impairment.